46th Rocket Division: Cold War

 It became the 52nd Rifle Brigade postwar at Zaporizhia with the 82nd Rifle Corps in the summer of 1946.
 In October 1953, it was upgraded to a division again.

 The division appears to trace its history through its 1955 redesignation as the 20th Rifle Division and later the 93rd Motor Rifle Division (1957–59).
 On 17 May 1957, it became the 93rd Motor Rifle Division, part of the 25th Army Corps.
 The division included the 11th, 27th and 38th Motor Rifle Regiments, the 352nd Tank Regiment and other units.
 The division disbanded on 1 March 1959.

-In May 1960, the 29th Rocket Brigade was activated as part of the 43rd Rocket Army.
+In May 1960, the division was reactivated and redesigned the 29th Rocket Brigade as part of the 43rd Rocket Army.
 It was commanded by Colonel Ivan Khomenko.
 In 1961, it was composed of the 62nd, 84th and 434th Missile Regiments.
 The 434th was stationed at Pervomaisk and equipped with R-14 Chusovaya theatre ballistic missiles.
 The 84th was at Simferopol and had R-5M missiles.
 The 62nd was at Balta and had SS-4 Sandal theater ballistic missiles.